neha305/Partial-Reps/README.md

 - HuggingFace token to be replaced in code
 - Dataset file paths must be changed according to requirements
 - Model file path must be changed according to requirements
+- Partial-Reps.ipynb must be executed first.
+After its completion, Evaluation.ipynb must be executed on the text files generated to generate comparison graphs and metrics.